gatekeeper1122/TFH-Cheats/README.md

 # TLoZ Tri Force Heroes Plugin for Europe
-This is a NTR CFW Cheat Plugin for TLoZ Tri Force Heroes EUR
+This is a NTR CFW Cheat Plugin for TLoZ Tri Force Heroes EUR (Other Regions may be added in the future)

 Credit to: